apache/nuttx/configs/samv71-xult/README.txt

        At -O2, many packets can be exchanged but eventually there is a hardfault, presumably because of a misdirected DMA.

+     I have no hard evidence, but I believe that the nature of the problem related to fact that each descriptor in the arrays are 8-bytes each, but cache operations are performed on 32-byte memory chunks.
+So it is impossible to clean or invalidate a single descriptor without also cleaning or invalidaing adjacent descriptors.

   7. The USBHS device controller driver (DCD) is complete but non-functional.
      At this point, work has stopped because I am stuck.
 The problem is that bus events are not occurring:  Nothing is detected by the USBHS when the